 Various methods are used to analyze different types of data.
 It is, therefore, crucial to be able to identify both time series and cross sectional data sets.
 Let’s discuss both one by one and analyze the difference between both.

 Cross sectional data

-These are the observations which come different groups or individuals at a single point of time.
+These are the observations which come from different groups or individuals at a single point of time.
 The underlying population should have members with similar characteristics.
-For example, if you want to know that how many companies are spending their money on development and research?
+For example, if you want to know how many companies are spending their money on development and research?

-Some of the companies spend a less amount, and some spend a lot on research and development.
+Some of the companies spend less amount, and some spend a lot of research and development.
 This will provide different data as there are various companies belonging to different groups.
 Rather, you can analyze the companies belonging to a similar group and then do a cross sectional analyses on them.
 Let’s now talk about Time-series data.

 These are observations which are collected at equally spaced time intervals.
-For an example, you can consider the daily closing price of a particular stock recorded over the past four weeks.
+For example, you can consider the daily closing price of a particular stock recorded over the past four weeks.
 One thing is to be noted, and that is, too short or too long time can lead towards time bias.

 Other examples of Time series data can be, weekly sales graph of an ice-cream sold during a holiday period at some shop.
 Another example can be, staff numbers noted at a college, which was taken on a monthly basis.
-It was done to assess turnover rates of the staff.
+It was done to assess the turnover rates of the staff.
 These examples can be used to showcase data patterns in the near future.

 Uses of Cross sectional data

-Cross-sectional data is used in different equations and statistical techniques.
+Cross-sectional data is used in differential equations and statistical techniques.
 Primarily it is used for cross-sectional regression.
 It is a kind of regression analysis for this data.
 For instance, each individuals’ usage expenditure in a specific month can be regressed on the basis of different aspects.